sthbrx/sthbrx.github.io/content/blog/2017-01-30-centos-on-minsky.markdown

 Date: 2017-01-30 08:54:33
 Authors: Daniel Black
 Category: OpenPOWER
-Tags: S822LC for hpc, hpc, centos, centos7, p8, bmc
+Tags: S822LC for hpc, hpc, centos, centos7, p8, bmc, RHEL

 ## Introduction

 If you are installing Linux on your IBM Power System's S822LC server then the instructions in this article will help you to start and run your system.
-These instructions are specific to installing CentOS 7 on an IBM Power System S822LC for High Performance Computing (Minsky).
+These instructions are specific to installing CentOS 7 on an IBM Power System S822LC for High Performance Computing (Minsky), but also work for RHEL 7 - just swap CentOS for RHEL.

 ### Prerequisites